flutter/website/src/docs/development/tools/vs-code.md

 * **Toggle Slow-Mode Banner**: Hide the slow mode banner even when running a debug build.

-### Debugging with Dart DevTools
+### The Flutter Inspector, performance profiling, and Dart DevTools

 Dart DevTools are a set of debugging and profiling tools presented with an html-based UI.
-DevTools replaces the previous browser-based profiling tool, Observatory.
+DevTools replaces the previous browser-based profiling tool, Observatory, and includes functionality previously only available to IntelliJ, like the Flutter Inspector.

-DevTools is still in development, but you can preview it now by downloading the [repo][].
+DevTools is still in development but is available to preview.
+For installation and getting started instructions, see the [DevTools' docs][].
-The [docs][] are still being written, but DevTools provides similar CPU/GPU performance profiling and should be easier to use than Observatory.

 ## Editing tips for Flutter code